exo-addons/cloud-drive-extension/README.md

 eXo Cloud Drive it is a portal extension to eXo Platform which is providing integration with remote cloud documents such as Google Drive or Box.
 Users must have a valid cloud account to connect his documents.

-Thanks to this extension it's possible connect cloud drives as folders in Documents app and then use user files using features of WCM Document Explorer.
+Thanks to this extension it's possible connect cloud drives as folders in eXo Documents and then access user files using features of ECMS Document Explorer.

 Currently supported cloud drives:
 * Google Drive